ssricardo/anki-plugins/schedule-priority/README.md

 # Schedule Priority

-The goal of this addon is to let you define different intervals for a group of cards in a deck.
+The goal of this addon is to let you define different intervals for a set of cards in a deck.

 Suppose you have a deck and you want to increase the interval when you mark a revision as good (for example).
 Currently you can do so, using Anki through *Deck Options*.
-Now, let's say you want to customize the interval of only some cards.
+Now, let's say you want to customize the interval for only a part of the cards.
 Through that *Deck Options* this is not possible tough, because it applies the options to the entire deck.

 ## Customizing the intervals given by Anki